colinmec/InsightDE-RainSoakedFares/README.md

 Historical weather reports are sourced from NOAA Integrated Surface Data FTP server. [[Link]](ftp://ftp.ncdc.noaa.gov/pub/data/noaa) In addition to raw weather station observations, NOAA maintains a much reduced version of the data, which is interpolated with respect to top-of-the-hour time.
 Albeit less accurate, using this interpolated dataset can reduce computation time by a large margin.
 This dataset contains 8 weather observations: air temperature, dew point, pressure, wind direction, wind speed, cloud coverage, precipitation with 1 hour and 6 hours accumulation time.

 The weather data is in fixed width format and needs to be reformatted into .csv to be compatible with the main ETL process.
+Four weather stations around New York City are selected.
 To improve computation speed and organization, it is partitioned by month, in the same manner as the taxi data.
+Samples can be found in 'test/sampleData'.

 ## Architecture/Pipeline
 ![Tech Stack](https://github.com/colinmec/InsightDE-RainSoakedFares/blob/master/Tech%20Stack.png)

+The main work load of Spark is to clean up taxi data and incorporate weather information for each taxi trip, using data from appropriate weather station.
+The following fields are retained and stored in PostgreSQL: pick-up and drop-off timestamps (pUTimeStamp)

+## Schema, data cleanliness and other considerations
+1. The schema for taxi data changes frequently.
+This incurs programming and computation overhead

 ## Front-end features
-- Metric definitions: e.g., fare, duration, fare/mile, duration/mile
-- Bar chart: metric for dry vs wet
-- Historical curve
-- Projections
+1. Selection of charts by month
+2. Daily aggregated metric along with precipitation
+3. Metric selection: fare

 ## Potential add-ins
+1. Machine learning results for investigating behavioral pattern in relation to weather, such as those from clustering.